 - Establish a safe school climate.
-Often the first step to preventing bullying is making sure the students, teachers, and administrators alike are educated about bullying.
-Tools like the School Bus Drivers Training and Classroom Teacher Training can help.
-For kids, tools like these webisodes can help them learn about bullying.
+Often the first step to prevent bullying is making sure the students, teachers, and administrators alike are educated about bullying.
+Tools like the School Bus Driver Training and Classroom Teacher Training can help.
+For kids, tools like these WEBISODES can help them learn about bullying.

-- Learn how to engage parents and youth in the building a positive school climate.
+- Learn how to engage parents and youth in the building of a positive school climate.
 Learning how to talk about bullying with youth is a critical step.

 - Know about your obligations under your state’s anti-bullying law.
 Learn also about federal laws that require schools to address harassment based on race, color, national origin, sex, and disabilities.
 Work to establish rules and policies to help let the entire school community know the expectations around bullying and procedures to report and investigate when something happens.